fermyon/workshops/wasm-and-containers/workshop/04-kubernetes-and-spinkube.md

 $ kubectl apply -f https://github.com/spinkube/spin-operator/releases/download/v0.2.0/spin-operator.shim-executor.yaml
 ```

-To validate your installation, you can follow these instructions: https://www.spinkube.dev/docs/spin-operator/quickstart/#run-the-sample-application
+To validate your installation, you can follow [these instructions]([url](https://www.spinkube.dev/docs/spin-operator/quickstart/#run-the-sample-application)).

 ## 2. Deploy you application to Kubernetes

 With SpinKube, it's possible to deploy Spin applications to Kubernetes, without creating container images consisting of file layers (e.g., with a Dockerfile).
 As WebAssembly applications are self-contained, we simply need the .wasm file, the Spin manifest, and any potential static asset which goes together with it.
 All of this is easily packaged  using the `spin registry push` command.

-We can use any OCI registry, for an easy publicly available ephemeral OCI registry, we can ues [ttl.sh](https://ttl.sh).
+We can use any OCI registry for this.
+For an easy, publicly-available ephemeral OCI registry, we can use [ttl.sh](https://ttl.sh).

 In the directory containing `spin.toml` run the following command: